Cluster 2: Production and Distribution of WritingArchived

 MEA Save Our Soccer Field:

-In this Model Eliciting Activity students are given data on types of materials that stop erosion from water run-off.
+In this Model Eliciting Activity (MEA), students are given data on types of materials that stop erosion from water run-off.
 The students are to use their problem solving skills as well as prior science knowledge to create a procedure for choosing the right material.

 Type: Lesson Plan